Home › Destinations › Europe › Italy

 And if you wish to view more Roman antiquity, I recommend walking past the Arch of Riccardo, which was built between 33 and 32 BC.

-Museo Revoltella is a fascinating modern art museum that has 6 floors.
+Museo Revoltella is a fascinating modern art museum that has six floors.
 It is located in a beautiful building that was the residence of the wealthy industrialist and art collector, Baron Pasquale Revoltella.

-In fact, you can see his private accommodations on the first three floors.
-The rooms are lavishly adorned with historical furniture and accessories.
+You can see his private accommodations on the first three floors, where the rooms are lavishly adorned with historical furniture and accessories.

 Revoltella has a fantastic collection of 19th- and 20th-century art, primarily by Italian artists.
 There are hundreds of artworks.